mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   They paddled off into the canal toward South Harbor while Melna tried to piece together what she had just heard.

-  "I need to talk to Linyu," she said to herself, trying to remain calm.
+  "This trip was doomed to fail.
+Holragi never wanted to negotiate," she said to herself, trying to remain calm.

   "I need to talk to Linyu."